Overview

 by (Gr. en = in) Him all things were created …

-(2) Both passages distinguish between the roles of God and His Son in the creation event.
-Both identify the Father as the Creator and the Son as the Means through whom God created (Col 1:16; Heb 1:2).
-More a more detailed discussion of Colossians 1:16, see – Firstborn of all Creation.
+(2) Identify the Father as the Creator and the Son as the Means through whom God created all things (Col 1:16; Heb 1:2).
+Show More

-(4) Both passages identify the Son as the Means through whom God hold all things together:
+(4) Identify the Son as the Means through whom God holds all things together.
+Show More

-The similarity of the two passages is quite amazing.
-Perhaps Paul wrote both letters.
-But the main point, for the purpose of this article, is that God is the Creator while His Son is the Means through whom He created “all things.”
+The similarity of the two passages is quite remarkable.
+Perhaps Paul wrote both.
+But the main point, for the current article, is that God is the Creator while His Son is the Means through whom He created “all things.”

 We find the same message in John 1.
 The first verse in the Bible reads: